General Sine CurvesForf(x) = A sin ((2π/B)(x – C) +Didentify A, B... | Channels for Pearson+

 Introduction to Cotangent Graph Example 1

-The period of a sine function, denoted by B, is the distance along the x-axis required for the function to complete one full cycle.
-It is calculated using the formula Period = 2π/B. In the provided function, adjusting B alters the frequency of the wave, with a smaller B leading to more cycles within a given interval.
+The period of a sine function, determined by 'B' in the equation, indicates the length of one complete cycle of the wave.
+It is calculated using the formula Period = 2π/B. In the provided function, the coefficient of x inside the sine function affects how quickly the wave oscillates; a larger value of B results in a shorter period.

 Recommended video: